LunaWolfStudios/ScriptableSheetsDocs/DOCUMENTATION.md

 - **Full Type Name**: The fully qualified type name that this importer targets.
 Required for non-ScriptableObject types like `UnityEngine.GameObject` for prefabs.
 - **Mono Script**: The `MonoScript` that defines the object type this importer targets.
 Required if the full type name is not set.
 - **Main Asset**: Optional main asset to group this importer under.
 Useful for organizing Sub Assets when importing multiple types into one parent asset.
+- **Collection Table Path**: Optional full property path of the collection field this importer targets, such as `m_Items` or `m_Items.m_Weapons`.
+When set, the importer is only used while that array or list field is expanded as a Collection Table under [User Interface](#user-interface-settings).
+Leave empty for importers that target the default whole-Object table.
 - **Window Name**: Optional Scriptable Sheets window name that this importer targets.
 If set, this importer is only used when the window name matches the open Scriptable Sheets window name.
 If multiple importers target the same type, the importer without a window name will be used by default unless an importer with a matching window name is set.
 - **Sheet ID**: The Sheet ID from the Google Sheets URL.
 The Google Sheets URL must be accessible via a shared link.
 - **Sheet Name**: The name of the sheet tab inside the Google Sheet.
 This is case-sensitive and must match the tab name exactly.